victorwamwea/30-Day-Terraform-challenge-/Day21/README.md

 ## Checklist

 - [ ] I have read the section "A Workflow for Deploying Infrastructure Code" in Chapter 10 of "Terraform: Up & Running".
-- [ ] I have watched the Udemy videos on version control integration and the private registry.
+- [ ] I have completed the required hands-on labs
 - [ ] I have simulated a workflow for deploying infrastructure code and integrated version control.
 - [ ] I have written and published a blog post about today's task.
 - [ ] I have made a social media post about today's task.
 - [ ] I have created a `day21-update-your-github-username.md` file with details on deploying infrastructure code and Terraform Cloud features.
 - [ ] I have created a pull request with all the required details.